Cockneys vs Zombies: Cast

-Honor Blackman as Peggy

-Elizabeth Webster as Natasha

-Cockneys vs Zombies is Richard Briers's final acting credit as he died the following year, and the final film appearance of Honor Blackman who died on 5 April 2020.

 Production and release

 Director, Matthias Hoene and writer James Moran originally approached Alan Ford to play the character of Ray because "whoever this person is, he needed to symbolise what a cockney is -- he needed to be as cockney as you can be."
 After reading the script Ford had joked that he felt like the script had been written for him, and accepted the role because "It's an exciting action hero role.
 He's got a big, heroic arc in this film."

 The film premiered at the 2012 London FrightFest Film Festival.
 It was released on Blu-ray and DVD on 3 September 2013 by Shout Factory! as part of their Scream Factory line up.
 It has a 20-minute behind-the-scenes featurette, a video to teach the extras how to act like a zombie, and the trailer.

+Cockneys vs Zombies was Richard Briers' final acting credit as he died the following year.
+The film was also the final movie appearance of Honor Blackman who died on 5 April 2020.